emilypx/appfair.github.io/index.md

 The `Package.swift` for your `/APP-ORG/App` fork is expected to conform to the structural conventions of App Fair apps.
 As such, the outline of the `Package.swift` file cannot be changed, but some of the elements, such as the package dependencies, can be edited.
+These requirements are enforces with a number of `precondition` statements at the end of the `Package.swift` file; these must not be removed or altered.

-This restrictions only apply to the `Package.swift` in the `/APP-ORG/App` fork itself, and not to the `Package.swift` for any dependent packages.
+Note that these restrictions only apply to the `Package.swift` in the `/APP-ORG/App` fork itself, and not to the `Package.swift` for any dependent packages.
+The App Fair does not analyze any of your transitive dependences other than to enforce that they do not include binary targets, so any valid SPM `Package.swift` can be used as a dependency, provided it is available for both `macOS` and `iOS`.

 ### My app's code mostly resides in an external Package.
 How can I make a release when only the dependent package has changed?